weakish/vscode-complete-statement/README.md

 In other words:

 - Complete normal statement with `;` and move to line end.
-- Try to complete JavaScript object notation
-  (or similar structure in other languages) with `,` and move to line end.
 - Try to complete complex structures with braces.

 Works with languages with a C style syntax.